-15 Incredible Festivals in Oaxaca to Experience in 2023
+21 Amazing Festivals in Oaxaca to Experience in 2024

 Oaxaca festivals are steeped in tradition.
 They are colorful, passionate, and full of life.

-This post focuses mostly on festivals in Oaxaca that you won’t find in other parts of Mexico.
-It also includes a few noteworthy festivals outside of the city, such as the Oaxaca Mushroom Festival.
+I’ve also included a few noteworthy festivals outside of the city, such as the Oaxaca Mushroom Festival and others at the coast.

-Without further ado and to inspire your Oaxaca travels, here are the incredible festivals you need to experience in 2023 (plus three bonus festivals you can’t miss!)
+To inspire your travels, here are the incredible Oaxaca festivals 2024 that you need to experience.

 Often referred to as “La Fiesta Máxima,” Guelaguetza is the biggest festival in Oaxaca.
 Its arrival is highly anticipated, with various events that occur for weeks leading up to the start of the festival.